garden-io/garden/docs/using-garden/tasks.md

 ## Next Steps

-Take a look at our [Guides section](../guides/README.md) for more of an in-depth discussion on Garden concepts and capabilities.
+Take a look at our [Workflows section](./workflows.md) to learn how to define sequences of Garden commands and custom scripts.